-The North Devon Marine Project is an independent, not-for-profit business that exists to ignite a passion for the ocean, connecting marine science, engineering and the next generation of ocean advocates.
+The North Devon Marine Project is an independent, not-for-profit organisation that exists to ignite a passion for the ocean.

 It is in everyone’s interest to protect the natural environment and ensure that growth is sustainable, in other words, making sure that meeting the needs of the present does not compromise the needs of future generations.

-Your continued support will enable us to meet our ambition to be the first no trace sailing academy.
-Your generous donation will fund our mission.
+Your continued support will enable us to meet our ambition for a connected, healthy ocean.
+Your generous donations help fund our missions.

 With rapid changes in technology requires a change in the method, integrated clean technologies mean we can work better with nature learning new skills, optimising ways of operating better with our available natural resources.